 Additional Living Expenses/Loss of Use: Covers additional living expenses if damage to your home or apartment is so severe that you are temporarily displaced.
 This could include hotels, restaurants, or other similar expenses.
 Your policy will specify how long you have access to the coverage.

 As alluded to earlier, there are a few circumstances where additional renters coverage is worth looking into.
-Extended coverage (also called a floater policy) is appropriate if you have a particularly expensive piece of jewelry, a valuable stamp collection, or other similar item that has especially high value.
+Extended coverage (also called a floater policy) is appropriate if you have a particularly expensive piece of jewelry, a valuable stamp collection, or anything else that has especially high value.

 Comparing Renters Insurance Cost

-Similar to what I mentioned in my post about home insurance, the best renters insurance carriers provide access to an online quote tool.
-Getting a quote is the best way to compare renters insurance prices since it’s the only way you can see how much it will cost given your unique circumstances.
-Many first-time purchasers are surprised at how affordable renters insurance is.
-Past studies by the Independent Insurance Agents & Brokers of America and Trusted Choice Independent Insurance Agents indicate the average price for $30,000 of renters coverage ranges from $12-$15 per month, while experts at the National Association of Insurance Commissioners suggest you can expect to pay $15-$30 for a policy depending on your level of coverage.
+Similar to what we mentioned in our post about home insurance, the best renters insurance carriers provide access to an online quote tool.
+Getting a quote is the best way to compare renters insurance prices since it’s the only way you can see how much your unique circumstances will influence the cost of your policy.

 I was curious to see how these numbers held up and got quotes from three different companies using the same renter profile.
 The quotes were generated for $30,000 worth of coverage, with replacement cost, for a rental unit just outside a major U.S. city.
 Here’s what the monthly rates looked like: